Documentation v2.1

 Installation

-3. Plugins → Add New → Upload Plugin → choose splitsms.zip (keep the filename).
+3. Plugins → Add New → Upload Plugin → choose the zip → Activate.

 Plugin file not found?